-- 2. The APM Project has potential to foster the well-being of The North Shore if the project were to be implemented in the Area, but there is uncertainty whether implementation of the APM Project focused on The North Shore itself would be a good fit with retaining the small town and rural character desired by the community.
-The overall character of the community is more strongly fostered if project activity is focused on an interested neighbouring community in the area. - 3.
-There is potential for sustained interest in The North Shore to support further learning about the project. - There is potential to foster well-being in the surrounding area through the implementation of the project in the area, as well as sustain interest to support further learning.
+- 2. The APM Project has potential to foster the well-being of Spanish if the project were to be implemented in the Area, but there is uncertainty whether implementation of the APM Project focused on Spanish itself would be a good fit with retaining the small town character desired by the community.
+The overall character and cohesiveness of the community is more strongly fostered if project activity is focused on an interested neighbouring community in the area. - 3.
+There is potential for sustained interest in Spanish to support further learning about the project. - 4.
+There is potential to foster well-being in the surrounding area through the implementation of the project in the Area, as well as sustain interest to support further learning.

-Preliminary assessment studies conducted to date suggest there is the potential for the area to be suitable for the project from the multiple perspectives of:
+Preliminary assessment studies conducted to date suggest that there is the potential for the area to be suitable for the project from the multiple perspectives of:

 - Engineering logistics;

-- Geoscientific suitability;
+- Geoscientific suitability:

 - Environmental health and safety; and

 - Transportation safety.

 Four communities in the area have expressed interest in learning about and exploring the implementation of the project in their area.
-Reflecting on the potential social, economic and cultural effects of the project on The North Shore, the well-being of the community appears to be best fostered if project-related activity is focused on a neighbouring community rather than on The North Shore itself.
-There is uncertainty and concern whether focusing implementation of the APM Project within the Township of The North Shore would be a good fit with retaining the small town and rural character that is an important objective of the community.
-Growth and development at a scale inconsistent with the small town and rural character desired by the community would be incompatible with the community's' overall aspirations.
+Reflecting on the potential social, economic and cultural effects of the project on Spanish, the well-being of the community appears to be best fostered if project-related activity is focused on a neighbouring community rather than on Spanish itself.
+Otherwise, the small town character of the community, which is important to some, may be affected by the scope of activity associated with the APM Project, and division in the community might be fostered.
+Community character and cohesiveness are more strongly fostered with activity focused on a neighbouring community.